Home of beautiful scenery, bitter cold winters, and the BIGGEST BANK BUSTERS.

 That’s it!
 Hopefully, this was helpful for anyone about to head out and spend 3 days in Copenhagen in the winter… or not!
 Really this Copenhagen itinerary works for anytime.

-Are you headed to Copehagen?
+Are you headed to Copenhagen?
 Do you think you can make this budget work?

-Have you been to Copehnagen in winter?
+Have you been to Copenhagen in winter?
 What was your favorite part?

 Pinning makes the world go ’round